Global News

 Global News is the news and current affairs division of the Canadian Global Television Network.
 The network is owned by Corus Entertainment, which oversees all of the network's national news programming as well as local news on its 21 owned-and-operated stations.

-Corus currently operates one all-news radio station, and previously operated several talk radio stations, under the "Global News Radio" brand.
 The same division also operates a news website under the same brand.

+Corus also previously operated one all-news radio station and several talk radio stations under the "Global News Radio" brand; most of these stations are still operated by Corus under local branding.